marcusCarpenter97/COVID-19-forecasting/README.md

 # Using regularized autoregressive RNNs to predict the spread of COVID-19 based on multiple multivariate time series data
-This repository contains the code for the paper *The effects of regularization on RNN models for time series forecasting*.
+This repository contains the code for the paper *Using regularized autoregressive RNNs to predict the spread of COVID-19 based on multiple multivariate time series data*.

 ## How to run the experiments?
 `python3 cross_val_experiments.py`